 CarterGore is an artful mash up of classic, old school inspiration, timeless grit, true craftsmanship, and just the right kick of attitude.
-Based in Liverpool, Gary Carter creates solid silver and gold jewelry with meaning.
-Jewelry that makes a statement and allows you to build your own story.
+Based in Liverpool, Gary Carter creates solid silver and gold jewellery with meaning.
+Jewellery that makes a statement and allows you to build your own story.
 We spent five minutes with Gary to find out more about the path that led to the creation of CarterGore.

 How did CarterGore begin?

 My passion for the design process began at university where I studied Industrial Design and graduated with a 2:1 BSC.
 Although it was great to a point, I felt this road wasn’t for me so I started making furniture in a garage.
 That then quickly moved from furniture to interiors!
 That’s when my first company ‘Lister Carter’, a full service interior design company started.
 Lister Carter specialised in full bar and restaurant fit outs which took us worldwide working on many great projects.
 This eventually led us on to being more involved in the process and rolling out full bar and restaurant concepts.
 One of our most recent projects was ‘Hickory’s Smokehouse’ which was to develop, roll out the brand and deliver the first 5 restaurants.
-Following interiors, my career took a turn into jewelry and I was appointed Managing Director of ChloBo for three years, which in turn saw the company grow into a national brand, doubling turnover year on year.
+Following interiors, my career took a turn into jewellery and I was appointed Managing Director of ChloBo for three years, which in turn saw the company grow into a national brand, doubling turnover year on year.
 This was obviously a great learning point and planted the seeds for starting up CarterGore years down the line.
-It was a real coincidence, I had had a couple of jewelry commission enquiries all about the idea of turning tattoo designs into jewelry, when an old ChloBo manufacturer asked me to have a play with a new bit of laser technology he had just had installed.
+It was a real coincidence, I had had a couple of jewellery commission enquiries all about the idea of turning tattoo designs into jewellery, when an old ChloBo manufacturer asked me to have a play with a new bit of laser technology he had just had installed.
 This kit was absolutely perfect for engraving the incredible detail I was looking for with my tattoo designs.
 We had a play and it worked amazingly well... and CarterGore was born.

 Have you always been interested in fashion?

-Jewelry is definitely in my blood, my father sparked my passion from a very early age and throughout my creative career it’s something I have always come back to.
+Jewellery is definitely in my blood, my father sparked my passion from a very early age and throughout my creative career it’s something I have always come back to.

 What have been the highest and lowest points on your journey so far?